Beau Beach, MBA CCIM presents:

 - Veterinary office

 Developments including residential uses will need to be presented for approval as a “Planned District.”
 Click here for the process.
-Nolensville allows up to 6 units per acre.
+Higher densities will require zoning approval.
 Nolensville recommends a mix of housing types with walkability integrated into the development and connection to neighboring developments along with a strong commercial presence at Nolensville Road.

 3 and 4 story buildings with commercial on the bottom and residential on the top in addition to a sprinkling of townhomes are a popular option.